 Seattle, Washington, United States

-Occurrence of chronic graft-versus-host disease (GHVD), defined operationally as the occurrence of compatible symptoms meeting National Institutes of Health criteria and requiring systemic pharmacological immunosuppression
+Occurrence of chronic graft-versus-host disease (GHVD), defined operationally as the occurrence of compatible symptoms meeting National Institutes of Health criteria and requiring systemic pharmacological immunosuppression.

-Time frame: Up to 5 years
+Time frame: Up to 5 years post-transplant

-Time to completion of prednisone
+Time to Completion of Prednisone

-Time frame: Up to 5 years
+Time frame: Up to 5 years post-transplant

-Time to completion of all immunosuppression
+Time to Completion of All Immunosuppression

-Time frame: Up to 5 years
+Time frame: Up to 5 years post-transplant

-Time frame: At 2 years after transplant
+Time frame: At 2 years post transplant

-Time frame: Up to day 100
+Time frame: Through day 100 post-transplant

-Graft failure
+Graft Failure

 Defined operationally as failure to reach an absolute neutrophil count (ANC) of \> 500/ul for 3 consecutive days by day 28 or irreversible decrease in ANC to \< 100 after an established donor graft.

-Time frame: Up to 5 years
+Time frame: Up to 5 years post-transplant

 Relapse